 The top navigation displays links to key pages such as services, resources and a contact page.

-With websites having to respond to mobile and tablet devices, the navigation on smaller devices has been reduced to a hamburger menu.
+With websites responding to mobile and tablet devices, navigation on smaller devices is usually reduced to a hamburger menu.

 Service list page